bgcasey/climate_downscaling/README.md

 Sources of temperature data loggers.

-The file `1_code/r_notebooks/1_ibutton_data_prepare.Rmd` provides code and instructions for importing and cleaning data from both raw and processed iButton temperature data.
-We did the following for each source of iButton data:
+The file `1_code/r_notebooks/1_ibutton_data_prepare.Rmd` provides code and instructions for importing and cleaning iButton temperature data.
+We did the following for each data source:

 1. Imported temperature data into the r project.
 2. Identified and removed pre-deployment and post-retrieval temperature data.
 3. Identified and fixed errors in date-time strings.
-4. Identified and fixed errors in iButton site names and made sure that each iButton deployment was associated with a unique identifier.
+4. Identified and fixed errors in site names and made sure that each iButton deployment was associated with a unique identifier.
 5. Calculated daily temperature summaries including:
     - **Tmax (maximum temperature)**